 Let $\cG$ be an {\'e}tale groupoid with locally compact Hausdorff space of units.
 The local conditional expectation $\Ered: \Cstarred(\cG) \to \rM_{\mathrm{loc}}(\conto(\Gnaught))$ defined by Kwa{\'s}niewski-Meyer is characterised by the formula $\Ered(f) = f|_U$ for every $f \in \cC(\cG)$, where $U \subseteq \Gnaught$ is a dense open subset on which $f$ is continuous.
 Thanks to \cite[Proposition 4.3]{kwasniewskimeyer2019-essential}, it can be identified with the continuous extension of the natural map $\cC(\cG) \to \Dix(\Gnaught)$ induced by restriction.

 There is a representation of $\Cstarred(\cG)$ into the adjointable operators on a Hilbert-$\Dix(\Gnaught)$-module associated with $\Ered$ by the KSGNS-construction \cite[Theorem 5.6]{lance1995-toolkit}. \begin{definition} Let $\cG$ be an {\'e}tale groupoid with locally compact Hausdorff space of units.
-The \emph{essential groupoid \Cstar-algebra} of $\cG$ is the image $\Cstaress(\cG)$ of $\Cstarred(\cG)$ in the Hilbert-$\Dix(\Gnaught)$-module associated with $\Ered$. \end{definition}
+The \emph{essential groupoid \Cstar-algebra} $\Cstaress(\cG)$ of $\cG$ is the range of the representation of $\Cstarred(\cG)$ on the Hilbert-$\Dix(\Gnaught)$-module associated with $\Ered$. \end{definition}

 By construction, the essential groupoid \Cstar-algebra comes with a generalised conditional expectation $\Eess: \Cstaress(\cG) \to \Dix(\Gnaught)$, which is faithful by \cite[Theorem 4.11]{kwasniewskimeyer2019-essential}.
 We follow Kwa{\'s}niewski-Meyer's development and call the kernel of the map $\Cstarred(\cG) \to \Cstaress(\cG)$ its ideal of \emph{singular elements} and denote it by $J_{\mathrm{sing}}$.
 By faithfulness of $\Eess$, we have